 Wherever you go in Italy, it seems that is love in the air!
-Italy, with Venice and its gondola rides, and Verona with Romeo and Juliet’s fake houses, is known as one of the most romantic travel spots in the world.
+Italy, with Venice and its gondola rides, and Verona with Romeo and Juliet, is known as one of the most romantic travel spots in the world.
 But Italy isn’t only for lovers.
 There’s something for everyone!

-But when I think of Italy and love in the air, plain and homey things are what take over my heart.
+But when I think of Italy, plain and homey things are what take over my heart.

 - Olive trees in blossom and red-leaved vineyards in the crisp autumn air.